Gerard Batliner: Later life

-In 1973 Batliner was involved in the founding of the Liechtenstein Society for Environmental Protection.
-He became involved in politics again when he was elected to the Landtag of Liechtenstein in 1974, where he served until 1982.
-He was President of the Landtag of Liechtenstein from January 1974 to December 1977.
+In 1973, Batliner was involved in the founding of the Liechtenstein Society for Environmental Protection.
+He became involved in politics again when he was elected to the Landtag of Liechtenstein in 1974, where he served until 1982; he the was President of the Landtag from January 1974 to December 1977, and then its vice president from 1978 to 1982.
+Additionally, he also chaired the Landtag's state, finance, and foreign affair committees at times.
+From 1978 to 1982 Batliner, as a member of the Landtag, was the head of the Liechtenstein Parliamentary Delegation to the Council of Europe, and was the vice president of the Parliamentary Assembly of the Council of Europe from 1981 to 1982.
+After leaving the Landtag, Batliner was a member of the European Commission of Human Rights from 1983 to 1990 and then the Venice Commission from 1991 to 2003.

-From 1978 to 1982 Batliner was the Liechtenstein parliamentary delegation to the Council of Europe, and was the vice president of the Parliamentary Assembly of the Council of Europe from 1981 to 1982.
-Additionally, he was a member of the European Commission of Human Rights from 1983 to 1990 and the Venice Commission from 1991 to 2003.
+In August 1986, under the initiative of Batliner, the Liechtenstein Institute was founded via a joint initiative by the Liechtenstein Academic Society and the Historical Association for the Principality of Liechtenstein, for which he was the institute's director until his death and chaired its academic council from 1987 to 1997.

-During the 1992 Liechtenstein constitutional crisis, Batliner, among other notable politicians, formed the Nonpartisan Committee for Monarchy and Democracy and called for a demonstration against Hans-Adam's threatened dissolution of the Landtag due to disagreements regarding the date of a referendum regarding to Liechtenstein's accession to the European Economic Area.
+During the 1992 Liechtenstein constitutional crisis, Batliner, among other notable politicians, formed the Nonpartisan Committee for Monarchy and Democracy and called for a demonstration against Hans-Adam II's threatened dissolution of the Landtag and government due to disagreements regarding the date of a referendum to Liechtenstein's accession to the European Economic Area.
 As a result, approximately 2,000 people demonstrated in front of the government house in Vaduz.
-In the run-up to the 2003 Liechtenstein constitutional referendum, Batliner was opposed to the proposed changes by the prince.
+Batliner was involved in mediating a compromise between the government and prince.
+In the run-up to the 2003 Liechtenstein constitutional referendum, Batliner alongside other former members of the Landtag, opposed the proposed changes by the prince; he campaigned against it.
+However, the changes were ultimately accepted by voters.

 Personal life

 He received honorary degrees from the University of Basel and Innsbruck.

-Batliner married Christina Negele (born 30 July 1946) on 17 July 1965 and they had two children together.
-He died in Eschen on 25 June 2008, aged 79 years old.
+Batliner married Christina Negele on 17 July 1965 and they had two children together.
+He died on 25 June 2008, aged 79 and was buried in his home-municipality of Eschen.